 Take control of your arthritis by learning more about your disease and ways to stay healthy, including treatments, infection risk management and related conditions.Learn More

 Learn how to navigate common health care challenges, including insurance coverage hurdles, telemedicine, surgery prep and more.Learn More

 A juvenile arthritis diagnosis can affect the entire family.
 Find out ways to support your loved ones and your child with arthritis for a healthier, happier home life.Learn More

 Microbiome, microbes, microorganisms – these terms may be confusing, but the types of bacteria living in and on our bodies can impact arthritis.
 Learn what helps or harms the microbiome and the health of your gut and discover dietary changes that can make a difference.Listen Now

 For more information on podcast episodes.
 Join our community and download the show notes with a full transcript.Join Now

 Rebecca Gillett, MS OTR/L

 Julie was diagnosed with arthritis at 7 years old.
-Like Rebecca, she has been living with arthritis for 18 years.
-Julie talks about the ups and downs, including her worst days when she needed an ambulatory wheelchair, to her most resilient ones when she biked 525 miles down the California coast.
-Julie loves working at the Arthritis Foundation and elevating the patient voice.
+She has been living with arthritis for nineteen years.
+Julie talks about the ups and downs, including her worst days when she needed an ambulatory wheelchair to get around school, to her most resilient ones when she biked 525 miles down the California coast.

 Subscribe on these platforms